abkafi1234/home/_pages/about.md

 My research focuses on **Multimodal and Resource-Efficient Artificial Intelligence**, spanning **Natural Language Processing (NLP)**, **Speech and Voice Processing**, and **Computer Vision**.
 I’m particularly interested in developing **optimization-driven AI models** for **low-resource and morphologically rich languages**, especially **Bengali**.

-My broader goal is to create **efficient, inclusive, and adaptable AI systems** that can operate across **text, speech, and visual modalities**, empowering technology in linguistically diverse and resource-constrained environments.
+My broader goal is to create efficient, inclusive, and adaptable AI systems that can operate across text, speech, and visual modalities, empowering technology in linguistically diverse and resource-constrained environments.
 ---

 Research Interests